Josh Huestis: Oklahoma City Thunder (2015–2018)

 On July 30, 2015, Huestis signed with the Thunder.
 On March 24, 2016, he made his NBA debut in a 113–91 win over the Utah Jazz, recording three points in five minutes off the bench.
 On April 16, Huestis made his debut in the playoffs, recording one rebound in eight minutes off the bench in a Game 1 victory over the Dallas Mavericks.

 During his rookie and sophomore seasons, Huestis received multiple assignments to the Oklahoma City Blue.
 He was one of the first domestic draft-and-stash prospects, playing for the Blue instead of heading overseas to develop.
 Huestis saw a vast increase in his minutes during the 2017–18 season, playing in 69 games and becoming a regular part of the player rotation.

 Austin Spurs (2018–2019)

 On October 9, 2018, Huestis signed with the San Antonio Spurs, but was later waived by the Spurs on October 11.
 Later Huestis was reported to have signed with their G League affiliate the Austin Spurs on October 17.
 On October 22, Huestis was included in Austin's training camp roster, and on October 31, Huestis was included in Austin's opening night roster.

 On December 31, 2019, the Rio Grande Valley Vipers acquired the returning right to Huestis from the Austin Spurs for Ángel Rodríguez.

 Bayern Munich (2019–2020)

 On July 24, 2019, Bayern Munich announced the addition of Huestis.
-On March 10, 2020, Bayern Munich parted-way with Huestis.
+On March 10, 2020, Bayern Munich parted ways with Huestis.